 Specialty specific guidance for CESR in Medical Virology

-This option of dual running of curricula will be available until 31 August 2023.
+This option is available until the transition deadline of 31 August 2023.

 - two years of Stage 1 Internal Medicine plus MRCP(UK)